Back-End-Masters/discord-bot/README.md

 # Discord Bot

-A chat bot that can create aliases for API requests and tie them to in-chat slash commands.
+A chat bot that can create API requests with a slash command.
 Once a user enters a slash command our bot grabs the action from our server and performs that specific command.
-Users have the choice of either `/ping`, `/help`, or `/APIEndpoint`.
+Users have the choice of either `/ping`, `/help`, or `/apirequest`.

 ## Authors

-#### Micha, Michael Tiara
+#### Micha, Michael, Tiara

 ## Command Details